xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part2.md

 ---
 published: true
 date: '2018-12-03 10:30 -0800'
-title: IOS XR Evolution - Part 2
+title: Inside IOS XR - Part 2
 position: hidden
 excerpt: >-
   In this blog we will discuss IOS XR’s software architecture, that is typically